 Objective 2: Quantify how much time workers spend wing fanning or brood incubating in temperature-controlled colonies compared to a traditional commercial colony box.

 Pollinator populations are declining worldwide, while food and crop demand continually increase.
 Therefore, growers have to rely more heavily on commercially available pollinator colonies.
 While honey bees are a popular choice, some crops can only be pollinated through buzz pollination, or need pollination service across a wider range of environmental temperatures than honey bees can supply.
 Commercially available bumblebees provide these features, and to help meet food and crop demand increases, there is therefore a need to examine ways in which we can optimize the efficacy and health of bumble bee colonies

 Bumble bees are increasingly used to fulfill pollination needs, as they provide a less labor-intensive process compared to mechanical pollination.
 Bumble bees are highly effective pollinators, but have interests that compete with foraging (and therefore pollination) associated with colony survival.
 One of these is the need to regulate brood temperature within a specific range to ensure proper development of larvae.
 Bumble bees task switch between colony maintenance and foraging so any worker occupied with brood thermoregulation will not forage, resulting in decreased pollination service.
-Because brood thermoregulation is an energetically costly process, any additional energetic demands, such as mounting an immune response, will likely further reduce the number of foraging workers.
+My work looks to examine if by enhancing brood thermoregulation artificially, it will enhance the number of foraging workers and increase pollination service.

 At present, it is too soon to asses impacts of the project.
 However, if pollination services can be improved, it could lessen the amount of colonies needed to be purchase, thus financially helping farmers.

 At current it is too soon into the project to comment much.
 However, my future direction of eventually becoming an educator have not changed.